kevinscodes/About-me/README.md

 ![Banner](./profilebanner.png)

 # 🦆☕ About Me :
 ✨ Welcome!
 I'm Kevin Moreira, known digitally as NetMalware.
-Future Full-Stack Developer and System Analysis student.
+Full-Stack Developer and System Analysis student.

 Actually, my focus is work in personal portfolio, where i can explore technologies like: Python, Html/Css/Javascript and some Databases like MySQL & MongoDB, for example.